elipZis/aPing/README.md

 ```

 #### Input
 Reference a file input somewhere reachable by your machine.
-References in the [OpenAPI][2] specification can be resolved if relative to the main file.
+References in the [OpenAPI][2] specification can be resolved if absolute relative to the main file.

 #### Base
 Pass a base url such as `http://localhost:8080/api`.
 If non is given the `servers` array of the [OpenAPI][2] specification will be presented to pick a server from.

 #### Header
-Pass custom headers to pass with every request as an escaped JSON string such as `'{\"Authorization\": \"Bearer eyXYZ\"}'`.
+Pass custom headers to send with every request as an escaped JSON string such as `'{\"Authorization\": \"Bearer eyXYZ\"}'`.

 The default headers are
 ```